Creating a Key Pair

 The generated key appears under Public key for pasting into OpenSSH authorized_keys file.

-- Click Save private key to save the key pair and then click Yes in the prompt about saving the key without a passphrase.
+Click Save private key and then click Yes in the prompt about saving the key without a passphrase.

 The key pair is saved in the PuTTY Private Key (PPK) format, which is a proprietary format that works only with the PuTTY tool set.